 To make the most out of your drive and to stay safe on the streets of Germany, have a look at the most important rules of the road.

 Roads are usually well-maintained in Germany and connect every corner of the country.
 While driving isn't necessary in most major cities, many Germans have a driving license and driver is usually orderly.
 That said, traffic accidents and the holiday high seasons can cause massive delays (stau).

 Always wear a seat belt, even if you are sitting in the back of a car - it is the law in Germany.
 Children up to the age of 12 have to sit in the back.
 Babies are required to ride in car seats.

 Don't talk on the cell phone or text while driving.
 It is illegal in Germany.

 As is the case anywhere, don't drink and drive in Germany.
-The blood alcohol limit is .08 bac (0,8 pro mille), and .05 bac if you are involved in an accident.
+The blood alcohol limit is 0.5 grams per liter.
 Violators must pay high fines and can lose their driver's license.
 Punishment is generally much more strict than the USA.

 Speed Limits in Germany

 - Speed limits in German cities are 50 kmh (31 mph)